Close

 Verify Your Status

-Check current requirements through Brazil's official consulate website or embassy, as visa policies can change.
+Check current requirements through official Brazilian consulate websites or the VFS e-Visa portal, as visa policies can change.
 Consider your specific travel purpose, as work, study, or extended stays require appropriate visas regardless of visa-free agreements.
+Brazil applies its entry rules based on reciprocity, meaning requirements depend heavily on whether your country requires visas for Brazilian citizens.

 03